BerkaySimsek1/movie_app/README.md

 ## Features

--Firebase authentication for user login and registration
+-Firebase authentication for user login and registration.
--Firebase storage and firestore for storing user data and favorites
+-Firebase storage and firestore for storing user data.
--Lottie for animating loading and other UI elements
+-Using Lottie for engaging and dynamic animations.
--TMDB API for movie data
+-TMDB API for movie data.
--Dio package for making HTTP requests to the TMDB API
+-Dio package for making HTTP requests to the TMDB API .

 ## Screenshots